Web Analytics Made Easy -

 Diagram from the internet (Author unknown)

 Since positive welfare doesn’t count in new lives and negative welfare cannot be excluded, the asymmetric person-affecting view demands to abstain from procreation.
-For that reason it can be seen as a possible theoretical foundation of antinatalism.
+For that reason, it can be seen as a possible theoretical foundation of antinatalism.

 The asymmetric person-affecting view deviates from ancient Indian philosophy.
 Hindus and Buddhists strive to leave the cycle of reincarnation (except for metaphysical reasons) because the expected suffering of future people surpasses happiness, and not because the future happiness has no value.